 15. Billy and Lucy Botanic

 Opening their doors in only March this year, Billy and Lucy have certainly already made their mark on the Melbourne vegan scene.
 Owned and operated by two passionate vegans, everything they sell is entirely organic and made from scratch, right down to the butter and Vegemite.
-Our favourite dishes include the sweet potato gnocchi with thyme and cauliflower puree, also the buckwheat crepes with hazelnut sauce, hazelnut praline and poached pear.
+Our favourite dishes include the sweet potato gnocchi with thyme and cauliflower puree, also buckwheat crepes with hazelnut sauce, hazelnut praline, and poached pear.